 Q: My child wakes up several times during the night.
 Is this normal?

-Q: How do I know when its time to take my child to a sleep specialist?
+Q: How do I know when it’s time to take my child to a sleep specialist?

-A: If your child experiences risk factors such as frequent night terrors, poor concentration, excessive daytime sleepiness, or breathing interruptions at night, they might need to see a sleep specialist.
-If you suspect that your child has a sleep disorder, you should first consult your pediatrician.
-Your pediatrician will be able to tell you if your experience is normal or cause for concern.
+If your child experiences risk factors such as frequent night terrors, poor concentration, excessive daytime sleepiness, or breathing interruptions at night, they might need to see a sleep specialist.
+If you suspect that your child has a sleep disorder, your pediatrician will be able to tell you if your experience is normal or cause for concern.

 If your pediatrician suspects that your child has a sleep disorder, you’ll likely be referred to a children’s sleep specialist.
 Depending on your child’s symptoms, the specialist may perform an overnight sleep study to determine the underlying cause of the sleep problem.
 Your child’s brain waves, muscle function, and vital signs will be monitored and recorded as they sleep.
 A sleep study can provide a definitive diagnosis to help you understand and treat your child’s sleep difficulty.